 A 40mph speed limit will be in place to ensure the safety of both road users and the construction team.

-2 way temporary traffic signals will be in operation on the A737 between Hillend Farm and the B714 junction on the following dates:
+2 way temporary traffic signals will be in operation on the A737 near Highfield village between 9:30am and 3:30pm on 15 & 16 January.

-Blair Road in Dalry will be closed between Baidland Avenue and the C99 from Friday 13 October for approximately 6 months.
-Diversion signs will be in place.
+Blair Road in Dalry will be closed between Baidland Avenue and the C99 from Friday 13 October 2017 for approximately 6 months.
+Diversion signs are in place.